moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/_index.md

 Here’s how this workflow works: 1).
 After all necessary approvals, the requesting team member pays for approved G&D experience.
 2).
 If costs for this G&D experience exceed $1000USD, the team member can submit the proof of payment (via Navan), and the approved GitLab issue to receive a reimbursement of 50% of the total costs.
 3).
 Upon completion, the team member will submit the proof of completion (certificate, completion email, etc.) along with that same approved issue to receive the remaining 50% of total costs.

+### Recoupment of Growth and Development Reimbursements

+If you voluntarily terminate employment with GitLab prior to completing twelve consecutive months of active employment, academic study or tuition expenses of $1,000 USD and over will need to be refunded to GitLab.

 ## Bulk Applications

 - If multiple team members are doing the same training or attending the same conference, please open one issue.
 - Each team member should pay for their own expenses and process their own reimbursement through Navan.
-Team Members or Managers should not cover the expenses of other team members, as any reimbursements will count against their Growth and Development allotment.
+Team Members or Managers should not cover the expenses of other team members, as any reimbursements will count against their Growth and Development allowance.

-### Recoupment of Growth and Development Reimbursements

-If you voluntarily terminate employment with GitLab prior to completing twelve consecutive months of active employment, academic study or tuition expenses of $1,000 USD and over will need to be refunded to GitLab.
+## Company-directed Learning Opportunities

+The Growth and Development policy is meant to further team members' learning and growth.
+Company-directed learning opportunities, such as mandatory conferences or training that are required to fulfill their job duties, are not within the scope of the Growth and Development policy and should be budgeted for outside the policy.
+Such expenses will not be deducted from the team member's annual Growth and Development limit and should be paid for by GitLab rather than reimbursed to the team member.

 ### Tax Implications